zyairelai/buy-low-sell-high/README.md

 2. Assuming you want to hold 500 USDT worth of BTC.

-3. Make sure you have more than $500 in your `SPOT WALLET`.
+3. Make sure you have more than 500 USDT in your `SPOT WALLET`, ideally at least 20-30% more than the amount you want to hold.

 4. When you run the script, the program will purchase BTC using 500 USDT from your `SPOT WALLET`.